Bruce Bawer

 Theodore Bruce Bawer (born October 31, 1956) is an American-Norwegian writer.
 Born and raised in New York, he has been a resident of Norway since 1999 and became a citizen of Norway in 2024.
 He is a literary, film, and cultural critic and a novelist and poet, who has also written about gay rights, Christianity, and Islam.

 Bawer proposed same-sex marriage in his book A Place at the Table (1993).
 While Europe Slept (2006) skeptically examined the rise of Islamism and sharia in the Western world, and The Victims' Revolution (2012) was a criticism of academic identity studies.

-While has sometimes been described as a conservative, Bawer has argued that such labels are misleading or reductionist.
+The author James Kirchick has called Bawer "one of the great literary critics and political writers of the age."
+While Bawer has sometimes been described as a conservative, he has argued that such labels are misleading or reductionist.
 He said his views were "motivated by a dedication to individual identity and individual freedom and an opposition to groupthink, oppression, tyranny."

 Early life and education

 Bawer is of Polish descent through his father and is of English, Welsh, Scottish, Scotch-Irish, and French descent through his mother, whom he profiled in the September 2017 issue of Commentary.